by Texas Homesteader ~

 Recently RancherMan & I ran across a rockin’ sale on pork roast so we picked up a monster roast – 21 pounds in fact!!

-So we brought it home and RancherMan cut that huge roast into three chunks the sizes to fit into my regular slow cooker, my larger slow cooker and my mammoth slow cooker.
+So we brought it home and RancherMan cut that huge roast into three chunks to fit into my slow cookers.

 Heck we might as well cook them all at once, right??!
 Here’s how I prepared the slow cookers: